 In regard to Iqaluit's food supply sector, food retailers maintain warehouses for the storage of food, and the city also has a small greenhouse used to grow lettuce.
 Iqaluit collaborates closely with its food supply sector, particularly during emergencies.
-The city's food suppliers have their own supply chains which are independent from one another, which implies that food can be delivered to Iqaluit from different locations rather than being reliant on a single route.
+The city's food suppliers have their own supply chains which are independent from one another, to focus on emergency planning and business continuity of the local financial system.